Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Emily Thompson recently finished an MA in Hispanic Studies at the University of Washington with a thesis on the translation of Elizabeth Bishop’s poems.
 She has translated Blanca Varela’s work from Spanish to English for the Monarch Review and HOOT.
 She is from Seattle but has lived in northeastern Spain and southern Mexico.
 Spanish, Latin, German and Ladino are her languages of interest.
 Follow Emily on LinkedIn

 Serena Todesco is a literary translator and independent researcher in Italian literature and gender studies.
 She investigates specifically the issues of identity, (self) subjectivation and otherness of the Italian South, and is interested in examining the relationships between philosophies of sexual difference, motherhood and society.
 She has participated in several international conferences and published essays on contemporary Italian authors (Ferrante, Ortese, Cutrufelli, Attanasio).
 She has translated Italian and Croatian poets for several magazines and national festivals and abroad.
-In 2017 she published a monograph, Tracce a margine (Pungitopo), dedicated to questions of genre and gender in contemporary Sicilian historical novel.
+In 2017 she published a monograph, Tracce a margine (Pungitopo), dedicated to questions of genre and gender in the contemporary Sicilian historical novel.
 Since 2015 her research has focused on motherhood in Italian literature, Julia Kristeva’s abjection theory, along with questions of identity, canon, genre and gender in the Italian South.
 Serena lives between Zagreb and Sicily.

 Lara Vergnaud is an editor and translator who has translated works from the French by Zahia Rahmani, Mohand Fellag, Joy Sorman, Marie-Monique Robin, and Scholastique Mukasonga.
 Her translation of The Hospital by Ahmed Bouanani is forthcoming from New Directions in 2017.
 She lives in Washington, D.C.